DOE/LANL Jurisdiction Fire Danger Rating:

 scintillator grid with uniform structure

 Scientists at Sigma Complex used electroplating and hot isostatic pressing to make this early prototype, in gold, of a scintillator grid with uniform structure.
-Medical patients and workers who use nuclear detection systems could benefit if this invention leads to higher-precision imaging technology at less radiation dose.
+Medical patients who need diagnostic scans and workers who use nuclear detection systems could benefit if this invention leads to higher-precision imaging technology at less radiation dose.
 Credit: Los Alamos National Laboratory

 What they did: The team developed a way to manufacture “pixel separators,” or septa, for scintillator separation.
 The process uses bulk techniques that can be adapted to a wide range of materials, from high-Z options such as gold and rhenium to more cost-effective choices like bismuth.